-The SHP panel has interests that are connected to those of the Panel on Atmosphere-Ionosphere-Magnetosphere Interactions (AIMI) and the Panel on Solar Wind-Magnetosphere Interactions (SWMI).
+This panel has interests that are connected to those of the Panel on Atmosphere-Ionosphere-Magnetosphere (AIMI) and the Panel on Solar-Wind-Magnetosphere Interactions (SWMI).
 Solar photon radiation and energetic particle outputs are primary energy inputs into and thus drivers of dynamic processes in Earth's atmosphere, ionosphere, and magnetosphere and those of other planets.
 The Sun varies on timescales of minutes (flares, CMEs, and SEPs), days (27-day solar rotation), years (11-year solar-activity cycle), and even longer.
-There are corresponding responses throughout the heliosphere, including at Earth and other planets.
-Successful space weather modeling and forecasting of magnetospheric and ionospheric events include continuous tracing through interplanetary space and monitoring of conditions upstream of Earth.
-Consequently, most SHP panel initiatives also support AIMI and SWMI goals.
-Robust observational and modeling programs of solar outputs and interactive collaborations among the SHP, AIMI, and SWMI communities are critically important for current and future heliophysics research and space weather operations.
+There are corresponding responses throughout the heliosphere, including Earth and other planets.
+Successful space-weather modeling and forecasting of magnetospheric and ionospheric events include continuous tracing through interplanetary space and monitoring of conditions upstream of Earth.
+Consequently, most SHP Panel initiatives also support AIMI and SWMI goals.
+Robust observational and modeling programs of solar outputs and interactive collaborations among the SHP, AIMI, and SWMI communities are critically important for current and future heliophysics research and space-weather operations.

-10.6.1 Earth Science and Climate Change
+10.6.1 Connections to Earth Science and Climate Change

 Solar-irradiance variations in the near-ultraviolet, visible, and near-infrared have direct forcing on Earth's climate change because of energy deposition in the lower atmosphere and at the surface and oceans.
-The solar-energy input and other indirect forcings, such as top-down coupling of solar ultraviolet heating and photochemistry in the stratosphere, and the possible influence of galactic cosmic rays, affect both global climate changes and regional changes that are due to subtle changes in the atmosphere, ocean circulation patterns, and cloud cover.
-Solar-irradiance observations and reconstruction and modeling of long-term variations, such as improved solar-dynamo models, are important support for the Earth science
+The solar-energy input and other indirect forcings, such as top-down coupling of solar ultraviolet heating and photochemistry in the stratosphere, and the possible influence of galactic cosmic rays affect both global climate changes and regional changes that are due to subtle changes in the atmosphere, ocean circulation patterns, and cloud cover.
+Solar-irradiance observations and reconstruction and modeling of long-term variations, such as improved solar-dynamo models, are important support for the Earth-science goal of understanding natural influences on climate change communities, in particular between the NASA Heliophysics LWS TR&T and NASA Earth Science radiation and stratosphere programs.